dwhieb/utilities/checklists/accessibility.md

 - [ ] Decorative elements should be hidden to assistive technology
   - Make non-informative images background images where possible, or leave their `alt` attribute blank (but don't omit it)

-- [ ] Do not rely on color alone to convey information
+- [ ] Do not rely on color alone to convey information or state changes

 - [ ] Use high-contrast color schemes